openaphid/openaphid.github.com/source/_posts/2012-05-16-tutorial-exposing-objective-c-methods-to-javascript-in-openaphid.markdown

 ---
 layout: post
-title: "Tutorial: Calling Objective-C Methods from JavaScript in OpenAphid"
+title: "Tutorial: Calling Objective-C Methods from JavaScript in OpenAphid-Engine"
 date: 2012-05-16 10:06
 comments: true
 categories: [OpenAphid-Engine, Tutorial]
 ---

-[OpenAphid](https://github.com/openaphid) 0.2 was shipped with a new binding system which can bridge JavaScript functions to Objective-C methods on demand.
-It's useful for games to integrate analytics services, monetization solutions, and social services, etc. In this tutorial, we'll go through the binding system by demonstrating how to integrate [Google Analytics iOS SDK](https://developers.google.com/analytics/devguides/collection/ios/) into OpenAphid.
+[OpenAphid-Engine](https://github.com/openaphid) 0.2 was shipped with a new binding system which can bridge JavaScript functions to Objective-C methods on demand.
+It's useful for games to integrate analytics services, monetization solutions, and social services, etc. In this tutorial, we'll go through the binding system by demonstrating how to integrate [Google Analytics iOS SDK](https://developers.google.com/analytics/devguides/collection/ios/) into OpenAphid-Engine.

 <!-- more -->